caldayham/notes/neoessentialism-manifesto.md

 ## Overview
 What is your purpose?
 I have no fucking clue.
-That said I am fairly certain that the first step is increasing your understanding.
+That said, I'm fairly certain that the first step is increasing your understanding.
 Doing so will allow you to set higher goals, reach them faster, and compound at a much faster rate.
 If there is a purpose I am relativly confident it does not reside in mediocraty or satisfaction in ones progress.
 Many people have come and gone, many